-- Do not subject the computer to sudden movements. - □ Keep the computer away from magnets. - Do not place the computer in a location subject to mechanical vibration or in an unstable position. - Do not move the computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data to disk. - Do not use the computer in a place subject to extreme changes in temperature.
+- □ Keep your computer away from magnets. - ☐ Do not place your computer in a location subject to mechanical vibration or in an unstable position. - ☐ Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk. - Do not use your computer in a place subject to extreme changes in temperature.